Madoka Kaname: Appearances in other media

 A drama CD written by Gen Urobuchi that explores other aspects of Madoka's life was released along with the anime series' Blu-ray disc.

-Being the protagonist of the franchise, Madoka has almost appeared in all manga's related to Puella Magi Madoka Magica.
+Being the protagonist of the franchise, Madoka has almost always appeared in all manga related to Puella Magi Madoka Magica.
 She is a supporting character in the manga spin-off Puella Magi Madoka Magica: The Different Story, with her role being very much the same as that in the anime series.
 Madoka also briefly appears in Puella Magi Oriko Magica, in which she gets killed by the main character of the manga Oriko Mikune.
 Madoka also appears in a spin-off manga Puella Magi Madoka Magica: Homura's Revenge, that takes place in an alternate universe story where Madoka joined Homura in her time traveling, and in another manga, Puella Magi Madoka Magica: Wraith Arc, that takes place between the second film Eternal and the third film Rebellion.
-Additionaly, Madoka appears in a novel adaptation of the original series written by Hajime Ninomae, illustrated by Yūpon and published by Nitroplus, as well as appearing in a manga adaptation of the anime series, written and illustrated by Honakogae, and published by Houbunsha.
+Additionally, Madoka appears in a novel adaptation of the original series written by Hajime Ninomae, illustrated by Yūpon and published by Nitroplus, as well as appearing in a manga adaptation of the anime series, written and illustrated by Honakogae, and published by Houbunsha.

 Madoka is a playable character in most Puella Magi Madoka Magica video games, such as the PlayStation Portable action video game developed by Namco Bandai Games, Puella Magi Madoka Magica Portable (2012), and the PlayStation Vita titled Puella Magi Madoka Magica: The Battle Pentagram (2013).
 She also appears in several pachinko games related to the series, including Slot Puella Magi Madoka Magica (2013), Slot Puella Magi Madoka Magica 2 (2016), CR Pachinko Puella Magi Madoka Magica (2017), SLOT Puella Magi Madoka Magica A (2017), and the 2019 Slot Puella Magi Madoka Magica the Movie: Rebellion.

 Madoka is also a playable character in numerous games outside the Puella Magi Madoka Magica video games, such as Chain Chronicle, Million Arthur, and the rhythm game Girl Friend Note.
-Madoka's magical girl costume appears as an alternative for the character Elisa from Tales of Xillia 2, though Madoka herself does not appear.
+Both Madoka and her Ultimate form also appear in the mobile game Puyo Puyo Quest.
+Madoka's magical girl costume appears as an alternative for the character Elize Lutus from Tales of Xillia 2, though Madoka herself does not appear.
 Her costume and weapons also appear in the game Phantasy Star Online 2, as well as the PSP game Gods Eater Burst, being available as downloadable content (DLC).

+Madoka has also been made as downloadable playable fighter in the engine fighting game M.U.G.E.N, different versions of the character has been made.